tardate/LittleArduinoProjects/README.md

-# 446 Little Electronics and Arduino Projects
+# 447 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [RGB Joule Thief Night Light](./Electronics101/ToroidJouleThief/RgbNightLight) - testing a slow-flash RGB LED with a 1.5V joule thief power supply.
+> Latest addition:sparkles: [BoldportClub/capacimeter](./BoldportClub/capacimeter) - measuring capacitance with old-school 555 and 4107 digital logic - a Boldport Club remix of a PEAK, Project #24 April 2018.

 Just my collection of electronics projects, many involving an Arduino in one way or another.